samcoble/CameraTransform/README.md

 [ 2D CANVAS ] -> [ WEBGL-CANVAS ]

 I have ported a lot to webgl and the performance improvements are quite insane already.
 I am far from optimized.
 My perspective transform does not use the gl-matrix library.
 Textures require the correct orientation which I have yet to create the transform for.
-I tried a standard implementation of the view matrix 4f applied directly to the shader with the matrix library but I noticed a performance loss.
-I realize now my code structure has worked out the way I wanted it to.
-I haven't taken advantage of what the vertex shaders can really do either.
-Memory management could be a lot better.
-I will probably end up using my z-buffer to manually filter out triangles rather than relying on webgl back face culling because even when it prevents a draw it does not free up any memory.
-This should reduce VRAM memory usage enough for me to implement more GPU powered data manipulation such as individual object properties of acceleration, velocity, and translation.
+I tried a standard implementation of the view matrix 4f applied directly to the shader with the matrix library but I noticed a performance loss !?
 Ultimately the z-buffer should be a shader to reduce a future workload.
 I have yet to put Javascript (CPU) to work in any significant way.
-This application is not very CPU intense so far leaving me headroom to make further optimizations at the earlier stage in the memory pipeline.
-I find this to quite exciting in a way because I am really not too far from supporting a fairly flexible environment for a 3D game.
+This application is not very CPU intense leaving me headroom to make further optimizations at an earlier stage in the memory pipeline.

 ![Screenshot 2024-02-13 204436](https://github.com/samcoble/CameraTransform/assets/32228102/75e57ec2-d004-4c47-b40f-996907ebe937)
 ![Screenshot 2024-02-14 104800](https://github.com/samcoble/CameraTransform/assets/32228102/ffe0bcf8-8ea0-4ca3-ab79-39fedb6bfd04)